hpkewg/hpke-pq/draft-ietf-hpke-pq.md

 [[ RFC EDITOR: Please change "XXXX" above to the RFC number assigned to this document. ]]

-# Selection of AEAD algorithms
+# Selection of AEAD Algorithms

 As discussed in {{Section 2.1 of PQCE}}, the advent of quantum computers does not necessarily require changes in the AEAD algorithms